CharlesSchimmel/mpd-notify/README.md

 # mpd-notify
 For MPD/MPC: Gives you a notification and album art on play/pause and song change.
+Also optionally scrapes missing album art.

 ## Installation
-Run install.sh.
-Use 'mpd-notify start & disown' to start.
+Run install.sh and edit the config at $HOME/.mpd-notify/mpd-notify.cfg.

 ### Dependencies
 Python3, MPD, MPC, notify-osd, and nofity-send.

-## It takes forever for the notifications to disappear.
-Notify-osd doens't respect timing, install something like <a href="https://launchpad.net/~leolik/+archive/ubuntu/leolik">leolik's notify-osd.</a>
+Recommend <a href="https://launchpad.net/~leolik/+archive/ubuntu/leolik">leolik's notify-osd.</a>